specklesystems/speckle-server/readme.md

 ### Local debugging & testing

-To debug, simply run `npm run dev`.
-To test, run `npm run test`.
-To run tests in interactive mode, run `npm run test-watch`.
+To debug, simply run `npm run dev:server`.
+To test, run `npm run test:server`.
+To run tests in interactive mode, run `npm run test:server:watch`.

+#### Requirements

-You will need to have a postgres instance running on the default settings, with two databases present, named `speckle2` and `speckle2_test`.
+You will need to have a postgres instance running on the default settings, with two databases present, named `speckle2_dev` and `speckle2_test`.

 > For getting postgres running on osx, check out [postgres.app](https://postgresapp.com/), and the classic [pgadmin](https://www.pgadmin.org/download/pgadmin-4-macos/).

+You will also need Redis installed.

+> For which you can use the [redis.app](https://jpadilla.github.io/redisapp/).

 ### How to commit to this repo
 When pushing commits to this repo, please follow the following guidelines: